 Here’s another instance.
 Once, some years ago, I was lying in bed with a woman I was seeing.
 I was rather tired, both because I hadn’t slept well for a couple of nights and because we had taken a long walk a few hours earlier.
 The walk had been good for me.
 I often find that walking or riding or driving in a car strengthens my self-remembering.
 There is something about a continuous movement that helps me to keep imagination down and to focus my attention.

 In any event, despite feeling overtired, my mind was clear and attentive.
 We were both lying in the bed without talking.
 Without really deciding to sleep, I closed my eyes, but instead of seeing darkness and feeling myself float toward sleep, I heard a rush of wind and saw the earth below me.
 I saw myself hovering just above what I can only guess was the ionosphere, with the stars above me and the mass of the earth below me.
 The effect of the scale of it was astounding.
 But what was striking about this vision—I cannot think of anything else to call it—was not what I saw, but what I felt.
 I didn’t feel myself in an ordinary way; I was instead a part of an identity that was much larger.
 It wasn’t that I felt, as it is sometimes described in spiritual biographies, that I had lost all sense of self and become one with a ‘universal consciousness.’
 It was more limited than that.
 I felt that I partook of a being that included other lives and experiences, but at the same time there was still something individual about it.
 Later it occurred to me that if we do live different lives, then perhaps what I felt was all the experiences contained in my past, and perhaps future, lives.
 But this thought came later.
-At the time I simply felt that I was in touch with a being that was far greater than what I know to be my day to day inner world.
-Perhaps I can explain it in this way: if my role can be described as my name, William Page, then William Page was a part of this self, but only a small part.
+At the time I simply felt that I was in touch with a being that was far greater than what I know to be my day-to-day inner world.
+Perhaps I can explain it in this way: if all my life can be described as a role that I play, then that role was a part of this self, but only a small part.

 The state he describes—some scholars believe it was simply shock—reminds me of the same kind of feelings and perceptions I’ve encountered in connecting to higher centers.
 The feeling is that everything is fine, that if this is the end of disaster then there is nothing to fear.